 A journey through history

-Other places you might visit on this dive into extreme antiquity and the beginnings of Western civilisation are the Minoan palaces of Knossos on Crete and the sanctuaries of the great gods on Samothrace and Limnos as well as the tombs at Vergina, to name just a few.
-All places blessed by nature that invite you to experience their energy in temples, stadiums, theatres – adorned with statues and monumental art.
+Other places you might visit, as you delve deeper into antiquity and the beginnings of Western civilization, are the Minoan palaces of Knossos on Crete and the sanctuaries of the great gods on Samothrace and Limnos as well as the tombs at Vergina, to name just a few.
+Every ancient site in Greece is blessed with wonderful natural settings that enhance the energy of temples, stadiums, theatres, and their compelling statues and timeless works of art.

 Traditions in Greece

-The Greeks have learned to honour their heritage and today the imprint of these past times lives on in timeless traditions.
-You, too, can experience them in rural parts of the country by participating in village feasts or the Dionysian traditions still practised for carnival or the moving and deeply religious celebration of Easter.
+The Greeks have learned to honor their heritage and today the imprint of these past times lives on in time-honored traditions.
+You, too, can experience them in rural parts of the country by participating in village feasts or the Dionysian traditions still practiced for carnival or in the moving and deeply religious celebration of Easter.

 Modern culture and the arts

 Greece is not just the past.
-You will also be delighted by its modern culture and arts, to be found in the country’s museums, concert halls and art galleries of the major cities of Athens and Thessaloniki, as well as the thousands of cultural events held year-round at open-air theatres, castles and squares around the country.
+You will also be delighted by its modern culture and arts, to be found in the country’s museums, concert halls and art galleries of the major cities of Athens and Thessaloniki, as well as the thousands of cultural events, held all-year-round at open-air theatres, castles, and squares around the country.